flatironinstitute/sciware/24_Types/main.md

 - You pretty much don't!
 - Errors from your linter are not enforced at runtime
+- Interpreter has its own separate type system & object model
-- Python typing (per se) is entirely for static code analysis
+- Type hinting is entirely for static code analysis
   - You *could* use `TypeGuard`s (see bonus content)

 ### In your editor

+- Highlighting of type errors
 - mouseover information for variables, functions
 - auto-completion of member reference
   - (`my_ClassA_var.` pops up methods from `ClassA`)